Aniket-J/Aniket-J.github.io/hobbies.md

 # Aerials

-New hobby has been taking over and I absolutely love it.
+Aerialist for around a year now.

-Been trying my hand at Aerial Slings in Southwark lately and the progress over the past few months has been insanely rewarding to see.
+Been trying my hand at Aerial Slings and Straps in Southwark lately and the progress over the past few months has been insanely rewarding to see.
 Something I'll probably stick to for a long, long time.

 Very rewarding for strength and flexibility training.
 Do recommend it!

+{% include figure.html image="/assets/images/Hobbies_aerials.jpg" caption="Up in the air." width="800" height="1000" %}

 # Climbing